-- Animals are prohibited inside the library, except those used to aid persons with disabilities or that are part of a library-sponsored program
+- Animals are prohibited inside the library, except those used to aid persons with disabilities or that are part of a library-sponsored program.

 - Any other illegal activity

-- Any portable audio-visual player or devices used at a disruptive noise level
+- Any electronic devices used at a disruptive noise level

 - Disorderly conduct

-- Misuse of, tampering with, damage to or destruction or vandalism of library property, including tampering with, altering, editing, or damaging computer hardware and/or software
+- Misuse of, tampering with, damage to or destruction or vandalism of library property, including tampering with, altering, editing, or damaging computer hardware and/or software.

 - Throwing items

-- Use of personal items not intended for public display
+- Use or display of items not intended for public display

 - Using roller blades, roller skates, shoes with rollers on bottom, skate boards, or other sports equipment inside the library.
 Using sports equipment in a manner which causes or could cause damage or harm, to library property or patrons is prohibited.

 Children under the age of twelve (12) may not be left in the library without direct supervision.
 If it comes to the attention of the library staff that a child under twelve has been left unattended, an attempt will be made to contact the parent/caregiver to pick up the child.
 If the parent/caregiver cannot be reached, the police will be called.